ultral/ultral.github.io/life/how-to-make-speech-en.md

 * Memes
 * Code
 * Test results
-* Go live cases
+* Go-live cases
 * Benchmarks

-The goal is to store facturas and when it is required you just: find, puy things in order and present
+The goal is to store factual information so that, when needed, you can find, organize, and present it.

 ![Trello](assets/hms_trello.jpg?raw=true)

-There is no silver bullet how to organize that:
+There is no silver bullet for how to organize this information:

 * Google Docs
-* Trello / Jira / Your track
+* Trello / Jira / Your tracker
 * Stickers on the wall
 * Git repo
 * OneNote / Evernote